Wednesday, August 17, 2011

 -Inventory of Possessions of Jacob Wilderman, Sr.

-Inventory taken June 14, 1787 of Jacob Wilderman, Sr. Besides farming implements, etc. the inventory shows a muskett, 6 books, 2 spinning wheels, woolen wheel, pewter dishes, 2 tables, chairs, beds, etc.
+Inventory taken June 14, 1787 of Jacob Wilderman, Sr. Besides farming implements, etc. the inventory shows a musket, 6 books, 2 spinning wheels, woolen wheel, pewter dishes, 2 tables, chairs, beds, etc.

 A few years after his death, Jacob's oldest son, George Wilderman and family, would leave Maryland and head west.
 There is not as much known about the fate of the other children but some information has been found.

-Second son, John Wilderman, married Margret Wellar and they had at least two children, John (b.1799, d.1852) and Nancy (b.1803).
+Second son, John Wilderman, married Margret Wellar in 1789band they had at least three or four children, John (b.1799, d.1852) and Nancy (b.1803), Catherine, and Samuel.
 The family was still in Baltimore County in 1799 but at that time John had sold his portion of the farm so it might be surmised that they may have moved west.
 It is known, however that some of John's descendants lived out their lives in the Baltimore area and there are a number of Wilderman descendants buried in cemeteries there.
-John's grandson, Robert Bruce Wilderman served in the Union Army as an artillery mechanic from 1859 until 1864 and was involved in most of the campaigns of the Army of the Potomac.
+One of John's grandsons, Robert Bruce served in the Union Army as an artillery mechanic from 1859 until 1864 and was involved in most of the campaigns of the Army of the Potomac.
+He is buried at the Leavenworth National Cemetery.
+Other grandchildren (all from John's son, John) can be found in records in Maryland, Virginia, Pennsylvania, and Iowa.

 Robert Bruce Wilderman, Company K, 1st US Artillery